JoeZhang-0x000/MyNotes/读书/Hilary, 2020.md

 aliases:
   - "Title: Science research writing: for native and non-native speakers of English"
 ---
-# Unit 1: How to write a introduction
+# How to write a introduction
 ## Bullet Points of Structures and Styles
 Key: Follow the lead of your target journals.
 What is the proper usages of tense, passive or active, paragraphing, etc?